 For the full course description and registration webpage, see:

-Over the last few months, I've been asked several questions about the course (which I've nicknamed "AT4LD"), so I decided to summarize the most-requested information in this standalone website separate from my own (www.TechPotential.net) or the Extension's (www.UCSC-Extension.edu).
+I've been asked several questions about the course (which I've nicknamed "AT4LD"), so I decided to summarize the most-requested information in this standalone website separate from my own (www.TechPotential.net) or the Extension's (www.UCSC-Extension.edu).

 Course is Designed for Educational Therapists, Learning Specialists, Teachers, and Parents